 If only we had enough monuments and archives to celebrate and recognize all Kisii heroes even in days to come.

-Kisii heroes are the reason why locals are among the most successful across the country.
-They are founders of the superior Kisii customs and traditions.
-Luckily, almost every one of the Kisii clans and villages enjoys a fair share of great Kisii legends.
+Kisii heroes are the reason why Abagusii are the most successful across the country.
+They are founders of superior local systems among them Kisii customs and traditions.